Theresa Bashiri-Remetio '09

 Though her undergraduate days are over, Bashiri-Remetio returns to Oakton often.
 A former Student Trustee on the College’s Board, she was elected to fill a regular two-year term in April 2013.
 “I am thrilled to once again have the opportunity to serve.
 I feel honored to be able to support an institution that has done so much for me.”

-Some days, Bashiri-Remetio, who is studying for her CPA exam and applying to graduate schools, can’t believe how far she’s come.
+Some days, Bashiri-Remetio, who is pursuing her master's degree in higher education administration at Northern Illinois University, can’t believe how far she’s come.
 “I emigrated from the Philippines less than ten years ago with no idea what my future might hold.
-Now, I’m a senior staff accountant for Colliers International in Rosemont, happily married, and working toward providing the life I’d always hoped for my son, Bryce.”
+Now, I’m a financial portfolio analyst at U.S. Cellular, happily married, and working toward providing the life I’d always hoped for my son, Bryce.”